caffeines/notion-todo/README.md

 - 💡 **Interactive Setup Guide** - Step-by-step walkthrough for first-time users
 - 🔧 Easy configuration setup with Notion API token and database ID
 - ➕ Add todo items to your Notion database with optional due dates
-- 📋 Interactive list view for managing todos
+- 📋 Interactive list view for managing todos with delete and status update capabilities
+- ❌ Delete unwanted todo items directly from the CLI
 - 📝 Simple and intuitive command-line interface with short aliases for faster usage
 - 🔒 Secure credential storage
 - 🎯 Direct integration with Notion API
-- 📊 Status tracking (Not started, In progress, Done)
+- 📊 Status tracking and validation (Not started, In progress, Done)
 - 📅 Due date support for better task management
 - ⚡ Quick commands with short aliases (`todo v`, `todo a`, `todo l`, etc.)
+- 🔄 Status normalization and validation to ensure data consistency

 ## Prerequisites

-- Go 1.19 or higher
+- Go 1.23 or higher
 - A Notion account with API access
 - A Notion database set up for todo items